-1. WARD STRUCTURE Ward No. 12 consists of ISINA and DAMUNA villages.
+- 1. WARD STRUCTURE Ward No. 12 consists of ISINA and DAMUNA villages. - 2.
+TOTAL POPULATION DAMUNA: 49 males 41 females 90 total

-2. TOTAL POPULATION DAMUNA: 49 males 41 females 90 total ISINA: 65 males, 39 females, 105 total Total: 115 males, 80 females, 195 total.
+ISINA: 66 males, 39 females, 105 total Total: 115 males, 80 females, 195 total.

-3. AREA OF WARD 7176 acres approximately.

-4. ALIENATED LAND Nil.

-5. LAND USAGE:

-- (a) Land usage is again divided between coffee growing, subsistence farming, hunting and pig enclosure areas; some men have coconuts and cocoa planted on the South Nasioi side of the range, these being either planted on village land or on land purchased from the South Nasioi people. - (b) Approximate area planted to cash crops is 2200 acres. - (c) Approximate area yet to be developed is 4976 acres.

-- (a) Roads vehicular nil; tracks over the range to the South Nasioi are the most important commercially; road construction would again be difficult and expensive but there are a number of routes which could be investigated. - (b) Telegraphic the remarks under this heading in the BANEI-DAMBIWEI survey apply.

-(a) chools - (i) DAMUNA, this village is split religiously; United Church students attend the primary school at ISINAI (About 1⁄2 hr. walk) Catholic students attend school at KOROMIRA Mission which necessitates board g.

-(ii) ISINA is completely United Church and students attend ISINAI school (about 15 mins. walk).
+- 3. AREA OF WARD 7176 acres approximately. - 4.
+ALIENATED LAND Nil. - 5.
+LAND USAGE: - (a) Land usage is again divided between coffee growing, subsistence farming, hunting and pig enclosure area; some men have coconuts and cocoa planted on the South Nasioi side of the range, these being either planted on village land or on land purchased from the South Nasioi people. - (b) Approximate area planted to cash crops is 2200 acres. - (c) Approximate area yet to be developed is 4976 acres - 6.
+AVERAGE LAND HOLDING PER FAMILY 138 acres approximately. - 7.
+COMMUNICATIONS - (a) Roads vehicular nil; tracks over the range to the South Nasioi are the most important commercially; road construction would again be difficult and expensive but there are a number of routes which could be investigated. - (b) Telegraphic the remarks under this heading in the BANEI-DAMBIWEI survey apply. - 8.
+SERVICES - (a) Schools (i) DAMUNA, this village is split religiously; United Church students attend the primary school at ISINAI (About 1⁄2 hr. walk) Catholic students attend school at KOROMIRA Mission which necessitates boarding. - (ii) ISINA is completely United Church and students attend ISINAI school (about) 15 mins. walk).

-8. SERVICES cont.

-- (b) Health patients attend the Aid Post at LONGETA which is situated about 3 hr. walk from DAMUNA and about 2 hours walk from ISINA. - (c) Water (i) DAMUNA obtains water from a river about 10 minutes walk from the village. - (ii) ISINA obtains water from a stream within village environs.

-(iii) both sources have been inspected by the Health Inspector and found satisfactory.

-- (d) Recreation Facilities Nil. - (e) Mail Services Nil; mail is obtained through ROREINANG Mission or KOROMIRA Mission depending on religious affiliation.
+- 8. SERVICES cont. - (b) Health patients attend the Aid Post at LONGETA which is situated about 3/4 hr. walk from DAMUNA and about 2 hours walk from ISINA. - (c) Water (i) DAMUNA obtains water from a river about 10 minutes walk from the village. - (ii) ISINA obtains water from a stream within village environs. - (iii) both sources have been inspected by the Health Inspector and found satisfactory. - (d) Recreation Facilities Nil. - (e) Mail Services Nil; mail is obtained through ROREINANG Mission or KOROMIRA Mission depending on religious affiliation. - 9.
+BUSINESS ENTERPRISES